sayak119/Google-Action-Media-Issue/README.md

 * It can be simulated on speaker based devices like Google Home Mini and surface based devices like smart displays.
 But it works fine on Android devices.

 * In this error, the action speaks the intended repsonse followed by **Sorry, something went wrong.
 When you're ready, give it another try.** and then starts playing the media files.

+* Expected behaviour should be playing the media file without this error message if no error persists.
+Otherwise throw appropriate error.

 * This is a very minimal example to simulate this error.